Foxtail-Creates/foxtail-website-jekyll/_posts/2024-10-24-gift-message.md

 ![Gift note example](/img/blog/gift-note/gift-note-for-theme.png)

-It's quite simple and we can do it without any apps.
+It's quite simple and you can do it without any apps!
 You will need a little code, but we’ll walk you through it. **Note that we are using Google Chrome for our web browser, which is relevant for Step 3.**

 ## Step 1: Find the Product page in your theme editor